 Similar to every other performance gain we strive for in cycling there is a small price to pay.
 Race Powder needs to be applied correctly or it can be a safety hazard and create a mess.
-The Molybdenum disulfide powder in the mix loves to turn any surface it touches to gray, including hands, clothes, carpet or your sandwich, so please read our directions carefully before enjoying the decrease in friction that can total 1/2 watt.
+The Molybdenum and Tungsten disulfide powders in the mix love to turn any surface it touches to gray, including hands, clothes, carpet or your sandwich, so please read our directions carefully before enjoying the decrease in friction that can total 1/2 watt.

 Once worked into the chain by riding, residue is nominal and only a small amount of Moly will rub off when touched.
 Please note that we describe two application techniques below (chain on bike; chain off bike).
 If you're applying Race Powder to multiple chains at once, use the off bike technique to save time.

 Items Needed For Applying Race Powder On Bike

 Small, clean brush for applying powder to chain (yep, we sell them)

 Plastic sheet for under bike to protect floor